SecPriv/cross-platform-matching/README.md

 For our 2024 MSR paper we also provide two datasets:

-1. First the reference pairs we scraped from the Google migration app (TODO verify name).
+1. First the reference pairs we scraped from the Google migration API.
 You can find them in `data/reference-pairs.csv.zip`, which contains a zipped csv with header that describes the columns.
 2. The list of best matches we computed.
-They are in `data/computed-matches.csv` and represent, for each iOS bundle id, the highest scoring Android app after cross-compiling the top 10k apps from each store.
+They are in `data/computed-matches.json` and represent, for each iOS bundle id, the highest scoring Android app after cross-compiling the top 10k apps from each store.
+3. The list of best matches that we could verify using the Google migration API.
+They are in `data/computed-matches-verified.json`.